 In our previous blog post, Attachments in Phishing 101, we introduced how attackers use attachments in a malicious manner.
-In this post we introduce two common email attachments and show how these files are used to deliver malware or forward you to dangerous websites.
+In this post, we introduce two common email attachments and show how these files are used to deliver malware or redirect you to dangerous websites.

-When you have opened attachments (e.g. PDFs, spreadsheets) in the past and nothing bad has happened, you will likely continue opening them in the future without much care.
-You are likely to be more careful with attachments with an unfamiliar file format.
+If you opened attachments (e.g. PDFs, spreadsheets) in the past and nothing bad happened, you will likely continue opening attachments in the future without much care.
+Nevertheless, you are likely to be more careful with attachments with an unfamiliar file format.

-Therefore, it’s important to recognise suspicious behaviour in a familiar looking file attachment.
-We will show you step by step how malicious Excel and malicious PDF attachments can behave in your Windows environment.
+We will show you step by step how malicious Excel and malicious PDF attachments can behave in Windows environment.